hollasch/LSON/README.md

 LSON is a concise data representation that has the simplicity and expressiveness of JSON, but differs in two primary areas:

-  1. It's intended to be concise and friendly to _both_ computers and humans, and
+  1. It's intended to be concise and friendly to humans as well as computers,
   2. It does not aim to mirror JavaScript.

-Any legal JSON string can be encoded as a LSON string.
+Any legal JSON content can be interpreted as legal LSON.

 Key Differences from JSON